Joseph Guadagno 602-293-6767 email@example.com

 Microsoft InterDev, ASP, Microsoft Ado, UDB, IIS 4.0, Active Server Pages, and HTML.

 I managed the technical staff that consisted of six programmers, 2 network administrators, and 3 interns.
-Part of my responsibilities included managing all in-house development, approximately 5-6 projects a month.
+Part of my responsibilities included managing all in-house development, 5-6 projects a month.
 These projects were custom designed document imaging projects.
 Documents are scanned, then “coded” using the scanned image.
 We then created a custom export application for the clients to use with their document system.
 Other duties included the interviewing of prospective candidates and terminating employees.
 I was also responsible for the computer network that consisted of over 300 computers both in New York and the country of St. Vincent.
-I also maintained client contact to ensure the data that we were providing them was accurate.
+I also maintained client contact to ensure the data that we were providing them with was accurate.

 Visual Basic 3-6, Microsoft Access, Microsoft Word, Microsoft FrontPage, Microsoft ADO, Microsoft RDO, Microsoft DAO, ODBC, Microsoft SQL Server, Kofax Imaging, Caere OCR, Seagate Crystal Reports.
 Microsoft Project and Microsoft Team Manager.

-I managed the development of all 15 projects that the group created; part of my responsibilities included the managing of the developers on these projects, attending several weekly project status meetings and new development/project meetings and holding monthly code reviews.
+I managed the development of all 15 projects that the group created; part of my responsibilities included the managing of the developers on these projects, attending several weekly project status meetings and new development/project meetings, and holding monthly code reviews.
 I created several graphical custom controls for this organization and a project documenting utility add-in.

 Visual Basic 5.0, ADO, AS/400

-Project Leader Lehrer McGovern Bovis – New York, NY
+Lehrer McGovern Bovis

 American Museum of Natural History, New York, NY.
 Project Leader, 7/97 to 12/97.
 I served as the primary developer and contact to build a totally customizable project tracking system for the museum.
 The application included familiar Windows interfaces, such as the Explorer and "hot tracking".
 Project Life Cycle: Through development.

 U.S. General Services Administration (GSA), Washington DC.
 Senior Programmer, 6/96 to 12/97.
 I served as the primary developer for a nationwide project management system.
 In constant contact with the GSA through meeting and telephone calls, I managed the development and the evolution of this product.
 Duties included creating new database tables, assigning team resources, and keeping the client update to date with the most recent copy of the application.
-In addition to assigning and reviewing the work of other developers on the project and interacting with the rest of the team, I also developed and implemented the financial, contract, cost, security and administration modules in the Project Manager's Toolbox.
-These modules track how money is spent on projects by the Public Building Services of GSA.
+In addition to assigning a reviewing the work of other developers on the project and interacting with the rest of the team, I also developed and implemented the financial, contract, cost, security and administration modules in the Project Manager's Toolbox.
+These modules track how money is spend on projects by the Public Building Services of GSA.
 The financial module issues requisitions and tracks commitments, obligations, and payments on awarded contract.
-This module also allows the project manager to create a spending plan, allocate funds and track actual and future estimated costs throughout its lifetime.
-Project Life Cycle: Full Lifecycle, and deployment to 12 regional offices.
+This module also allows the project manager to create a spending plan, allocate funds and track actual and future estimated costs thought out its lifetime.
+Project Life Cycle: Full Life cycle, and deployment to 12 regional offices.